Lisa Bate working in her studio

 Bio

-Lisa Anne Bate is a British born cast glass and ceramic artist, currently working from her studio located at Kahawai Point in Auckland, New Zealand.
+Lisa Bate is a British contemporary glass and mixed media artist, currently living in Tāmaki Makaurau Auckland, New Zealand.

 Find her work at Public Record in Auckland or New Zealand Glassworks - Te Whare Tūhua O Te Ao in Whanganui.